PZI Teacher Archives

 Befriending your life, your koan, your own heart mind—not using your meditation for anything: no intention to improve yourself; not getting on board with the mind.
 Zen & The Art of Meditation, Part lll: October 17, 2021.

-Roshi Jon Joseph assembled a panel of 4 PZI meditators, who deal with various experiences of chronic and severe pain.
-Koan meditation has helped all of them to find a way to allow the pain in—not to exclude it, and to see it as a profound teacher and ally.
-As recorded May 31, 2021.
+Jon Joseph Roshi assembles a panel of four PZI meditators who have varied experiences of chronic and severe pain.
+Koan meditation has helped all of them find a way to allow in the pain—to not exclude it—and to see it as a profound teacher and ally.
+Recorded May 31, 2021.

 Green Glade of Meditation: Our culture needs to renew its dreams.
 We are still held by vastness, and it is good when the bottom falls out: our job is to work in harmony with the universe.
 Take the role of host for everything that appears.
 Allow “not knowing.”
 If you know who you are, you can not take a step!
 Nothing before us, and only a wake behind.
 The empathic nature of emptiness, blessings of the goddess.
 PZI Zen Online, as recorded July 26th, 2020.

 Summer Sesshin: Into the Blue Dragon’s Cave – Sunday morning talk.
 Small things, small moments of rest, peace, & awakening, like “thank you.”
 Appreciating discarded treasures.
 The very things that imprison us hold the freedom, if we can host them—being at home with them.
 The storehouse ONLY opens by itself—no prying or forcing.
 “Returning” in meditation.
 Leonard Cohen sings How the Light Gets In.
 As recorded on July 28, 2020.